 Amanda has worked at the Ministry since 2006, before that holding planning roles in London and Dunedin.
 She brings expertise and commitment to the issues the Ministry is addressing and the outcomes we are seeking for New Zealand.

-Amanda has held acting roles at this level for 18 months now, on diverse issues including urban, marine, air, hazardous substances and the resource management system and has built trusted working relationships across Government and beyond.
+Amanda has held acting roles at this level on diverse issues including urban, marine, air, hazardous substances and the resource management system and has built trusted working relationships across Government and beyond.

 Natasha Lewis – Deputy Secretary, Strategy and Stewardship

 Natasha has worked at the Ministry since 2008, before that holding roles with the Wellington and Tasman Councils and a government role in Laos.